-- 49. Defendants conduct Preview Events across the country to entice consumers to purchase their real estate investment products and services. - 50.
-Defendants market the Preview Events as exclusive or private events sponsored by a celebrity endorser under a variety of brand names including, among others, Dean Graziosi's Insider's Edge, Scott Yancey's Yancey Events, Josh Altman's Flip for Life, Doug Clark's Unlisted Flip, and Drew Levin and Danny Perkins' Snap Flip.
-Defendants pay the celebrity endorsers either a flat fee or a percentage of the consumer payments received from the event. - 51.
-Since at least 2013, through direct mail, email, and online advertisements,
+51. The Nudge Defendants conduct Preview Events across the country to entice consumers to purchase their real estate investment products and services.

+52. The Nudge Defendants market the Preview Events as exclusive or private events sponsored by a celebrity under a variety of brand names including, among others, Graziosi's Insider's Edge, Yancey's Yancey Events, Josh Altman's Flip for Life, Doug Clark's Unlisted Flip, and Drew Levin and Danny Perkins' Snap Flip.
+The Nudge Defendants pay the celebrities either a flat fee, a percentage of the marketing costs associated with the event, or a percentage of the consumer payments received from the event.

-Defendants claimed, among other things, that consumers (i) did not need experience in real estate investing to get involved; (ii) would be shown at the Preview Events how to find properties at wholesale or deeply discounted prices; (iii) would get access to pre-approved funding to do real estate deals regardless of their own credit scores; and (iv) would learn exclusive "ways to profit."
-Defendants' advertisements for the Preview Events typically included the following kinds of representations: - A. "Make Money with Income Properties . . . .
-Purchase real estate at all time low prices before they are bid up by hundreds of investors?
+53. Since at least 2013, through direct mail, email, and online advertisements, the Nudge Defendants claimed, among other things, that consumers (i) did not need experience in real estate investing to get involved; (ii) would be shown at the Preview Events how to find properties at wholesale or deeply discounted prices; (iii) would get access to pre-approved funding to do real estate deals regardless of their own credit scores; and (iv) would learn exclusive "ways to profit."
+The Nudge Defendants' advertisements for the Preview Events typically included the following kinds of representations:

+- A. "Make Money with Income Properties Purchase real estate at all time low prices before they are bid up by hundreds of investors?
 Learn how to generate additional cash flow month after month?"
 (Emphasis in original) - B. "Pre-Approved Funding: Is there money to do deals?
 Find out how to get up to \$750,000 in pre-approved real estate funding regardless of credit score."
-(Emphasis in original) - C. "See ways to profit from real estate available to only the select few."
+(Emphasis in original) - C. "See ways to profit from real estate available to only the select few." - 54.
+Figures 1 and 2 are examples of Preview Event invitations consumers received in